1.7 Exam-Day Admission, In-Person Testing, and Remote Testing

 Key Takeaways

-• In-person and remote ADC candidates need a valid government-issued photo ID and a Candidate Admission Letter.
+• Both in-person and remote candidates need a valid, name-matching government-issued photo ID and a Candidate Admission Letter.

-• Testing may occur at a designated Prometric testing center or by remote proctoring when allowed by the board.
+• Testing occurs at a designated ISO-Quality Testing (IQT) center, or by remote proctoring only when the Administering Board allows it.

-• Candidates should follow admission, identification, prohibited-item, and scheduling rules from the board and testing vendor.
+• Follow admission, identification, prohibited-item, and scheduling rules from both the board and the testing vendor.

 Admission rules are part of readiness

 Exam-day success begins before the first question appears.
-In-person and remote candidates need a valid government-issued photo ID and a Candidate Admission Letter.
-A candidate who forgets required admission materials may lose the chance to test even after months of study.
+In-person and remote candidates both need a valid, government-issued photo ID and a Candidate Admission Letter (sometimes called an Authorization to Test).
+The name on the ID must match the name on the registration; a mismatch — a maiden name, a missing middle name, an expired ID — can cost you admission at the door even after months of study.

-IC&RC examinations are administered in person at designated Prometric testing centers or by remote proctoring if allowed by the Administering Board.
-The phrase if allowed matters.
-Remote proctoring is not universal, and candidates must verify board policy before building a plan around it.
+IC&RC examinations are delivered in person at designated ISO-Quality Testing (IQT) test centers, or by remote proctoring if the Administering Board allows it.
+The phrase if allowed is load-bearing: remote proctoring is not universal, and you must verify your board's policy before building a plan around testing from home.

 Testing issueCandidate action